 There are some advanced bass musicians out there that have the ability to learn songs just by listening by ear.
 If you have friends in your life that are able to do this, do not get discouraged if you aren’t able to do this right away.
 Being able to learn a song by ear takes a lot of patience and years’ worth of musical training and knowledge to be able to pick up.
-As a beginner, this is a skill that you won’t be able to pick up immediately and that’s perfectly okay!
+As a

 While learning new songs of the bass guitar can be challenging, it should also be a lot of fun!
 As you get more songs under your belt the easier it will become to learn new songs and songs that are even a little bit more challenging!
 Once you have a few of these songs (or maybe all of them) mastered, they will be songs that will remain in your collection forever.

 - Best Black Friday / Cyber Monday Guitar Deals: Guitars, Amps, More! - November 27, 2023

 - The Ultimate Yamaha C40 Classical Guitar Review You’ll Love - August 23, 2023